Lewis Billups: Legal problems

 In October 1993, Billups pleaded no contest in Seminole County, Florida to a charge of criminal conspiracy.
-Billups was arrested in December 1992 and initially charged with criminal conspiracy as well as aggravated sexual assault and extortion, stemming from an incident where Billups, with the assistance of friend named Gregory Calloway, drugged and raped a woman at Billups' residence in Longwood.
+Billups was arrested in December 1992 and initially charged with criminal conspiracy as well as aggravated sexual battery and extortion, stemming from an incident where Billups, in collusion with a friend named Gregory Calloway, was accused of drugging and sexually assaulting a woman at Billups' residence in Longwood while Calloway recorded the assault on videotape.
 According to the victim, Billups, who had been a neighborhood friend, invited her over to his home to join he and Calloway for lunch.
-An unspecified drug was then slipped into the victim's drink which caused her to pass out, and according to the police report, Billups sexually assaulted the unconscious victim while Calloway recorded the act on videotape.
-The victim claimed that Billups then threatened to send copies of the videotape to her husband, other family members, and friends who were listed on her Christmas card list if she failed to meet Billups' demand of paying he and Calloway $20,000 each.
+An unspecified drug was then slipped into the victim's drink which caused her to pass out.
+The victim claimed that Billups then threatened to send copies of the videotape to her husband, other family members, and friends listed on her Christmas card list if she failed to meet Billups' demand of paying him and Calloway $20,000 each.
 Billups and Calloway were subsequently arrested in Seminole County on December 16 after warrants for their arrests were issued, and they were each released on $50,000 bond the following day.
-This case prompted multiple women to come forward and accuse Billups of raping them in similar fashions, but no additional charges were filed.
-Billups once again accepted a plea deal that reduced his charges to only one count of criminal conspiracy, and he was sentenced to serve three years of probation, which would begin following his release from the Atlanta federal penitentiary on April 4, 1994.
-He died just days six after his incarceration ended.
+This case prompted multiple women to come forward and accuse Billups of sexually assaulting them in similar fashions, but no additional charges were filed.
+Billups accepted a plea deal that reduced his charges to only one count of criminal conspiracy, and he was sentenced to serve three years of probation, which would begin following his release from the Atlanta federal penitentiary on April 4, 1994.
+Billups died just five days after his federal incarceration ended.

-Death
+Personal life and death

+When not playing football, Billups spent a great deal of his time in Florida with his family members.
+One of Billups closest of friends was Bengals wide receiver Tim McGee who was picked alongside Billups in the 1986 draft.
+His brother, Terry Billups, played defensive back in the NFL and the XFL.

-Six days after his release, Billups died in a car crash.
-Driving at speeds in excess of 100 mph, he lost control of his Corvette convertible on Interstate 4 when trying to avoid contact with another vehicle attempting to make a lane change, destroying over 55 feet of steel security railing in the process.
+Five days after being released from USP Atlanta, Billups died in a car crash on April 9, 1994.
+Driving at speeds in excess of 100 mph, he lost control of his Corvette convertible on Interstate 4 when trying to avoid contact with another vehicle making a lane change, destroying over 55 feet of steel security railing in the process.
 Billups' friend, Danny Green, who was seated next to him, was killed on impact.
 Billups was thrown from the car and was later found by highway patrol men attending the scene.
-Billups was taken to an Orlando hospital where he died from his injuries.
+Billups was taken to a nearby Orlando hospital where he died from his injuries.
 The details of Billups' exploits are prominently featured in the best-selling book, "Pros And Cons."